-Clause 17 amends section 62 to clarify that there is to be a single SHMS for a mine.
+Clause 18 amends section 62 to clarify that there is to be a single SHMS for a mine.
 This clarification is consistent with the existing section 42(c) which requires the SSE to "to develop and implement a single SHMS for all persons at the mine".
-Subclause (1) inserts new sections 62(2A) and (2B) which clarify that the SHMS is to apply for the management of all aspects of risks affecting safety and health in relation to the operation of the mine, and that the SHMS must be in place prior to commencing operations.
+Subclause (1) inserts a new section 62(2) to confirm that the safety and health management system must be a single, auditable documented system that forms part of an overall management system.
+The safety and health management system includes organisational structure, planning activities, responsibilities, practices, procedures and resources for developing, implementing, maintaining and reviewing a safety and health policy.
+Subclause (1) also inserts new sections 62(2A) and (2B) which clarify that the SHMS is to apply for the management of all aspects of risks affecting safety and health in relation to the operation of the mine, and that the SHMS must be in place prior to commencing operations.
 This clarification also supports changes made to sections 42, 43 and 47 in relation to contractor and service provider management.
 The clause also renumbers applicable paragraphs.